OctopusDeploy/docs/docs/deprecations/index.md

 ## Deprecations for 2023.1

-* Space level `/useronboarding` endpoint is being removed in future versions of Octopus.
-It was used internally to improve user onboarding experience.
-We have since reworked the new user experience and decided to remove the old endpoint.
+* The Space level `/useronboarding` API endpoint is being removed in future versions of Octopus.
+It was used internally to improve the user onboarding experience.
+We have since reworked the new user experience and removed the old endpoint.
 There is no replacement for this endpoint.
-We do not expect that anyone outside our internal teams have used this endpoint, if you believe this could negatively affect you, please contact our [support team](https://octopus.com/support).
+We do not expect that anyone outside our internal teams has used this endpoint.
+If you believe this could negatively affect you, please get in touch with our [support team](https://octopus.com/support).